 is used to provide Vulnerability to the boss.
 A boss that doesn't have 25 stacks of Vulnerability will result in a much slower kill time.
 There are a few situations in which you don't need to take this skill.

 will grant your allies 5% bonus damage.
-It will also grant 10 allies Might when you have the trait .
+It will also grant 10 allies Might when you use due to the trait .

 Check the section above on "Which Spirits Should You Take?" to see about utility variations considering Spirits.

 is explained above as the Spirit you need to take to provide Vulnerability.
-There is a secondary use for that is to provide extra CC through .
+There is a secondary use for : to provide extra CC through .
 This is the active form of .
 The active form will also provide Fury to your squad due to the trait .

 is explained above as the Spirit you need to take to provide Protection.
 This will come in handy on encounters with very high pressure.